-Have you ever wondered why wine is stored in cellars?
+Have you ever wondered why wine is stored in cellars and antique wine racks?
 Or why corks are used?
 Today we're looking at the history of wine storage!
-We'll explore the five golden rules of wine storage, as well as the different storage vessels used over the ages.
+We'll explore the five golden rules of wine storage, as well as the different storage vessels and antique wine racks used over time.

 To begin with, here are the five objectives of optimum wine storage:

 Photo by: Scott Warman